slonigiraf/whitepaper/giraf/ENG.md

 ## Application architecture

-This paper proposes a general system architecture for the creation and lobbying of laws in small groups.
+I propose a general system architecture for the creation and lobbying of laws in small groups.
 The proposed system would involve the use of a database to store entries for each law, with each entry containing:

 - A unique identifier for the law, such as a serial number.
 - A hash of the text of the law, which could be generated using a system such as the [IPFS](https://ipfs.tech/).